 We would prefer to be honest about whether you can usefully input into a project and if there isn’t something useful to do we’ll tell you.
 We are seeking to avoid ill-thought through ‘sympathy volunteering’ which has no lasting benefit and may have a negative impact.
 At the core of this it is also important to consider how qualified you really are to be undertaking any given task.
 If you would not be allowed to build a school in the UK why should it be any different abroad?
 Instead we would rather see the work go to local people to truly help their economy and encourage the longevity of any given project.

 Activities such as painting murals on buildings in the developing world is not sustainable, useful, wanted by the local community or a good use of your students’ time and money.
 Instead we would prefer to look into projects such as:

-- Rubbish clean up treks, did you know three guys recently collected almost 500kgs of litter while they hiked the Appalachian Trail?!
+- Rubbish clean up treks 0 e.g. on Morocco's Atlantic Coast or Mt Kenya.
+Did you know three guys recently collected almost 500kgs of litter while they hiked the Appalachian Trail?!

 - Local village clean-up projects and the creation of incinerator to make the project long term.